-Monetizing carbon sinks where possible
+Monetizing carbon sinks

-Monetizing carbon sinks could be one more important growth opportunity for Wyoming.
-Carbon sequestration and storage will likely play a significant role in a net zero economy.
+Monetizing carbon sinks could be one more important growth opportunity for Wyoming if a market for carbon dioxide storage develops as part of a global net-zero carbon economy.
 Wyoming has many geological formations that can store carbon dioxide.
-The Department of Energy has mapped its saline formations and unmineable coal deposits, which are indications that formations may be able to store carbon dioxide (Figure 85).
+The Department of Energy has mapped its saline formations and unmineable coal deposits, which are indications that formations may be able to store carbon dioxide (Figure 86).
 Wyoming could potentially store upward of 1,900 billion metric tons of carbon dioxide which is 50 times the global emissions from 2021 (International Energy Agency, 2022).
-Another sign of this potential is also the announcement of the expected direct air capture (DAC) facility, "Project Bison" in 2022.
-With an envisioned capacity of five megatons per year, this would become the first scalable DAC project in the United States.
-In the announcement of the project, the regulatory and operating environment for carbon storage was cited as one of the reasons to locate in Wyoming (Businesswire, 2022).
-With many years of experience in exploring carbon capture and underground storage (CCUS), Wyoming has several advantages in knowledge and public goods to support this technology.
-The Wyoming Pipeline Corridor, which designates land for potential pipeline development associated with CCUS, could be one such advantage.
+Another sign of this potential is also the announcement of the expected direct air capture (DAC) facility, "Project Bison" in late 2022.
+With an envisioned capacity of five megatons per year.
+This could become the first scalable DAC project in the United States.
+Wyoming's regulatory and operating environment for carbon storage was cited as one of the reasons for this project (Businesswire, 2022).
+With years of experience in exploring carbon capture and underground storage (CCUS), Wyoming has advantages in knowledge and public goods to support this technology.
+Wyoming is one of the few places in the United States that has multiple types of underground storage capacity and existing connecting pipelines.26

-Figure 85: Unmineable Coal Reserves (left) & Saline Formations (right) across the U.S.
+Figure 86: Unmineable Coal Reserves (left) & Saline Formations (right) across the U.S.